 Environmental & Emission Performance

-BTL FT Diesel can reduce lifecycle CO₂ emissions by up to 90%.
+When produced from biomass (BTL), lifecycle CO₂ emissions can be reduced by up to 90%.

 Compatibility & Engine Performance